PriSurisetty/Pong-Game/README.md

 Pong Game:

-This is a classic Pong game built using Python.
+This is a classic Pong game built using Python and Tkinter.
 The game features a simple yet engaging interface where two players can compete against each other.

 Features:
 - Classic Pong Gameplay: Play the timeless Pong game with basic paddle and ball mechanics.